 Something to think about:

-With the current limitation of performed services, new increase of PPE and sanitisation between customers, have you thought about how you are going to cover these additional costs?
+If you experience a limitation of performed services, and an increase of PPE and sanitisation between customers, have you thought about how you are going to cover these additional costs?
 Consider increasing your service prices $2-$3 or add a sanitation surcharge for each appointment.

 2) Clean like you’ve never cleaned before